History and Memory

 While you watch

-- According to Craig Benjamin, what is collective learning?
+- What is collective learning?

 After you watch